thepenguinn/lunatikz/README.md

 #### touch.file

-If any of the files are changed or any of the pics that are needed by the project file needed to be build lunatikz will touch this `touch.file`.
-Note: This file will be in the directory of the build pic.
+If any of the `end pic` needed to be rebuild, then we need to inform the build system (that we use to build the rest of the document) that it needs to rebuild the document.

+`touch.file` is trying to solve this issue.
+You can set `touch.file` to some file and if any of the `end pics` are rebuild, lunatikz will touch this file.
+(only works when `touch` is enabled).
+If you are using `make` you can run `lunatikz` on the file initially and tell `make` to rebuild the document if this `touch.file` is changed.

 Cannot have any newline or forward slashes in it.
 If present lunatikz will silently turnicates them.

 #### touch